denizhansoydas/Bilkent_2019_Spring_CS319_G1A/README.md

 We will create several maps and there will be some obstacles such as buildings police cars in order to stop the thief.

 -What are the differences between your project and the real one, in short?
-We will have additional features such as ...
+We will have additional features:
+We will have limited amount of time to complete the game on some levels.
+There will be point collection system according to various conditions.
+There will be safe place which  consists of house and the park of the thief.

 -If you have any references, please add: https://www.smartgames.eu/uk/one-player-games/roadblock